Popcorn Ceiling Removal

 There is a health hazard

-If you have an old popcorn ceiling, there is a chance that it contains asbestos.
-Asbestos is the most dangerous when inhaled, so if there's any chance of encountering it, you should have your ceiling removed as soon as humanly possible.
-The health risks of popcorn ceilings are not worth the hassle.
-Not only are they difficult to clean, but they require constant maintenance to remove the grime that gets trapped in all of those nooks and crannies.
+Before the Clean Air Act of 1978, most popcorn ceiling materials used asbestos as a binding agent.
+Asbestos is extremely dangerous when inhaled.
+If there is even the slightest chance that your popcorn ceiling contains asbestos, you should have it removed as soon as possible.
+Aside from the health risks, popcorn ceilings are also exceedingly difficult to maintain, requiring constant cleaning to remove the grime that gets trapped in all of those nooks and crannies, and crevices and recesses of the ceiling.
 Painting a popcorn ceiling can be equally frustrating for the same reasons.

-A common reason that popcorn ceilings are removed is because they make rooms look dated and old to prospective buyers.
+Another common reason that popcorn ceilings are removed, especially when attempting to sell a property, is that they make rooms look old to prospective buyers.
 That all-important first impression can be ruined when a house feels outdated, and cost you that modern, inviting feel.
 A ceiling that screams the 1960s can make a home feel old, despite modern appliances and features.
-Removing your popcorn ceilings can give your house a modern appeal.
-A fresh look will make your home more appealing to potential buyers, which will help it stay on the market for a shorter time span.

-While removing a popcorn ceiling is a slow, labor-intensive job, it can be made worse by the presence of asbestos.
-Even if it does not contain asbestos, the superfine white dust that comes off of it will cause breathing problems and make clean-up one homeowner's worst nightmare.
+Removing a popcorn ceiling is a slow, labor-intensive, and incredibly messy job.
+Even if there's no asbestos, the superfine white dust spread throughout the whole house will cause breathing problems and make clean-up a homeowner nightmare.